fluent/fluentd-benchmark/keep_forward/README.md

 Run at Fluentd agent server.

-This tool generates a log file to /var/log/dummy.log and Fluentd agent will read and send data to receiver.
+This tool generates a log file to dummy.log and Fluentd agent will read and send data to receiver.

 ```
 cd fluentd-benchmark/keep_forward